 Conservator or Guardian

 Conservators and guardians often become personal representatives due to circumstances unrelated to a wrongful death event.
-Sometimes, the court appoints a conservator to make key decisions for a legally incompetent adult.
-Under certain circumstances, courts appoint guardians to make decisions for children younger than age 18.
+Occasionally, the court appoints a conservator to make key decisions for a legally incompetent adult.
+Under certain circumstances, courts appoint guardians to decide for children younger than 18.

 What Types of Damages Can a Personal Representative Recover?